w3c/web-share-target/docs/interface.md

 We expect apps that are sharing data to share one or more fields, including title, text, and URL.
 These fields can be passed to the target app as query parameters, and each is optional.
-If a web app can handle a share, they should include (in the manifest) a template URL (relative to the domain) that the shared data can be inserted into.
+If a web app can handle a share, they should include (in the manifest) a template URL (relative to the manifest URL) that the shared data can be inserted into.

 ```WebIDL